 server all have the same increase in error rate, which likely means they all appear in the same spans.

-Click the hamburger menu for the log message to see example traces and to copy the log message.
+Hover over a row and click the More icon for a log message to see example traces and to copy the log message.
 Click an example trace to view it in the full Trace view.

 Compare Span Data Using the Trace Analysis Table

 Similar to the Trace Analysis table on the Explorer view, this Trace Analysis table shows information from the spans in both the regression and baseline time ranges.
-By default, the table shows the service, the operation reporting the span, the span’s duration, and the start time from the regression time range.
-You can add other columns as needed by clicking on the + icon.
-You can use the Filter by button to see only spans with errors (for example
+By default, the table is filtered to show only spans with errors with the